C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering

-Figure \ref{fig:map} shows the angular distribution of the spectroscopic galaxy cluster catalogue analysed in this work, compared to the \citetalias{wen2012} photometric sample.
+Figure \ref{fig:map} shows the angular distribution of the spectroscopic galaxy cluster catalog analyzed in this work, compared to the \citetalias{wen2012} photometric sample.
 The three North fields and the South one are shown with different colours.
 The early (E) North fields (E2, E3) have been included in DR12.
-They are characterised by a lower galaxy density and a different redshift distribution, relative to the North and South fields \citep{beutler2017}, and will be treated differently when constructing the random catalogue (see \S \ref{subsec:RandomCatalogue}).
+They are characterized by a lower galaxy density and a different redshift distribution, relative to the North and South fields \citep{beutler2017}, and will be treated differently when constructing the random catalog (see \S \ref{subsec:RandomCatalog}).

-Figure \ref{fig:distr} compares the redshift and mass distributions of the spectroscopic cluster sample analysed in this work to the ones of the \citetalias{wen2012} photometric and spectroscopic cluster catalogues, and of the \citetalias{wen2012} sample restricted to the BOSS area.
+Figure \ref{fig:distr} compares the redshift and mass distributions of the spectroscopic cluster sample analyzed in this work to the ones of the \citetalias{wen2012} photometric and spectroscopic cluster catalogs, and of the \citetalias{wen2012} sample restricted to the BOSS area.
 The shape of the mass distribution of the selected cluster sample is overall consistent with theoretical $\Lambda$CDM predictions by \citet{tinker2008}.
 However, we do not attempt to exploit the cluster mass distribution in this work, to avoid systematics due to possible inaccurate knowledge of the sample selection function.
 The estimated masses are used instead to set a prior on the linear bias of the selected cluster sample.